Large Language Models for Cyber Security: A Systematic Literature Review

 \textbf{Malware detection.}~Due to the rising volume and intricacy of malware, detecting malicious software has emerged as a significant concern.
 While conventional detection techniques rely on signatures and heuristics, they exhibit limited effectiveness against unknown attacks and are susceptible to evasion through obfuscation techniques~\cite{bilot2023malware3}.
 LLMs can extract semantic features of malware, leading to more competitive performance.
 AVScan2Vec, proposed by Joyce et al.~\cite{joyce2023malware1}, transforms antivirus scan reports into vector representations, effectively handling large-scale malware datasets and performing well in tasks such as malware classification, clustering, and nearest neighbor search.
+To address dataset limitations in specific domains like malicious package detection, approaches like Maltracker combine fine-grained code analysis with LLM-generated synthetic malicious samples to create enhanced datasets for training detection models ~\cite{malware4}.
 Botacin~\cite{malware2} explored the application of LLMs in malware defense from the perspective of malware generation.
 While LLMs cannot directly generate complete malware based on simple instructions, they can generate building blocks of malware and successfully construct various malware variants by blending different functionalities and categories.
 This provides a new perspective for malware detection and defense.